Slavery at common law: Cartwright's case

 In 1569, a man, Cartwright, was observed savagely beating another, which in law would have amounted to a battery, unless a defence could be mounted.
 Cartwright averred that the man was a slave whom he had brought to England from Russia, and thus such chastisement was not unlawful.
 The case is reported by John Rushworth in his 1680 summary of John Lilburne's case of 1649.
 He wrote: "Whipping was painful and shameful, Flagellation for Slaves.
 In the Eleventh of Elizabeth [i.e., 1569], one Cartwright brought a Slave from Russia, and would scourge him, for which he was questioned; and it was resolved, That England was too pure an Air for Slaves to breathe in.
 And indeed it was often resolved, even in Star-Chamber, That no Gentleman was to be whipt for any offence whatsoever; and his whipping was too severe."
 It is reported that the court held that the man must be freed, and it is often said that the court held "that England was too pure an air for a slave to breathe in."
 (Note: Reports that the court held this all generally trace back to the argument of counsel in Somersett's case; however, the documents of the original case of 1569 have not been found.
 Others have suggested that it is a misquote of Lord Hardwicke's comment "As soon as a man sets foot on English ground he is free" in Shanley v Harvey (1763) 2 Eden 126 at 127.
 Wherever the pronouncement originated, various reports alter the grammar and phraseology of the judgment, the original words of which were most likely only ever issued orally, and thus can never be definitively ascertained.)

 It is unclear whether the effect of the case was to actually make slavery in England illegal, or rather generally to impose limits on the physical punishment on slaves.
-In none of subsequent common law cases prior to Somersett's case was Cartwright's case cited as authority for the proposition that slavery was unlawful.
+In no subsequent common law cases prior to Somersett's case was Cartwright's case cited as authority for the proposition that slavery was unlawful.
 However, those disputes predominantly concerned disputes between slave merchants (the notable exception being Shanley v Harvey, as to which see below), for whom it would have been commercially unwise to plead that slavery was unlawful.

-It is inferred that, because he was from Russia, Cartwright's slave was white, and probably a Christian, although this is not recorded.
-(Note: In his arguments in Somersett's case, Granville Sharp averred that the court held: "...and it was resolved, that England was too pure an air for a slave to breathe, and so everyone who breathes it becomes free.
+It has been inferred that, because he was from Russia, Cartwright's slave was white and probably a Christian, although this is not recorded.
+(Note: In his arguments in Somersett's case, Granville Sharp averred that the court held, "and it was resolved, that England was too pure an air for a slave to breathe, and so everyone who breathes it becomes free.
 Everyone who comes to this island is entitled to the protection of English law, whatever oppression he may have suffered and whatever may be the colour of his skin."
 However it is not clear from where Sharp drew this authority, and he may have embellished the reports of the decision that he had found.)